Deep Learning for Skin Cancer Classification

 Powered by AWS Polly | 0:00/0:00

 I wanted to work on a project using real-world data to further develop my skills in deep learning.
-With this in mind, I wanted to recreate a publication from a major scientific journal.
+With this in mind, I wanted to use a publication from a major scientific journal and use it as a baseline for a real-world deep learning project.
 This led me to find the following Nature Publication.
 It is titled Human–computer collaboration for skin cancer recognition.
-In this article, I want to outline my approach to recreating this publication and walk through the code I used to do so.
+In this article, I want to outline my approach to using this publication as a baseline and walk through the code I used to build off of the author's findings.
 The code and data I used for this project can be found on my GitHub.

 I used images from the HAM10000 dataset.
 HAM10000 is a dataset for skin cancer detection using annotated lesion images.
 The dataset can be accessed here.
 I performed some preparatory work to label and organize the images into two directories, one for training (80%) and one for testing (20%), based on their class.
 The CSV file, ground-truth.csv, contains all the labels I used for this process.
 Both ground-truth.csv and the train/test directories, within the images folder, are available in the GitHub repository.

 Once the necessary libraries were imported, I prepared the images for training and testing.
-I resized all the images to 224x224 pixels, flipped them horizontally at random, converted them to tensors, and normalized the pixel values to have a mean of 0.5 and a standard deviation of 0.5.
-I then loaded the image datasets from two folders: train and test, located in the images directory.
-The images are organized in subfolders by class, for all seven classes.
+I resized all the images to 224x224 pixels, applied random horizontal flipping, random rotation up to 15 degrees, and random resized cropping with a scale range of 80% to 100% of the original image size.
+I then converted the images to tensors and normalized the pixel values to have a mean of 0.5 and a standard deviation of 0.5.
+The image datasets were loaded from two folders, train and test, located in the images directory, with images organized in subfolders by class for all seven classes.
 Next, I created two DataLoaders for training and testing.
-These DataLoaders will be used to batch the images during training and testing.
-The train DataLoader shuffles the images, while the test DataLoader does not.
+The train DataLoader shuffles the images and applies these augmentations, while the test DataLoader resizes and normalizes the images without shuffling or augmentation.

 I also implemented Gradient-weighted Class Activation Mapping (Grad-CAM) to further verify that the model is learning the right features.
 Grad-CAM is a technique that visualizes which areas of an image a CNN focuses on when making a prediction by highlighting the regions most important for the model's decision.
 Using Grad-CAM helps humans to better interpret and understand the model by showing what features influence the classification.
 In this case, Grad-CAM is crucial to verify that the model is learning the right features, such as identifying the borders, texture, shape, and color of the lesion, which are critical for classifying skin cancer images.